martes, 18 de septiembre de 2001

 melting inside like a fire

-I don't have ...
-I don't have another day
+I have not, I no longer have—and another day

-In the end I can't resist your apathy
+in the end I cannot resist your apathy,

 sábado, 15 de septiembre de 2001